bigbluebutton/bbb-install/README.md

 ## Limitations

 If you are running your BigBlueButton behind a firewall, such as on EC2, this script will not configure your firewall.
 You'll need to [configure the firewall](#configuring-the-external-firewall) manually.

+If you are upgrading from a very old version of 2.2.x (such as 2.2.3) and `sudo bbb-conf --check` still shows the older version `bbb-install.sh` finishes, try running `dpkg --configure -a` and then run `bbb-install.sh` again.